-&lt;sup>10 See Resolution No.2 and 3 of the 5th Conference of the Islamic Fiqh Academy, Kuwait 1409H, published in the Majallah Majma' al-Fiqh al-Islami, No.5, Vol.2, p.1599.
+10 See Resolution No.2 and 3 of the 5th Conference of the Islamic Figh Academy, Kuwait 1409H, published in the Majallah Majma' al-Figh al-Islami, No.5, Vol.2, p.1599.

-USD14.5 million can sell this USD to the bank on a spot basis to obtain $\in$ .
-This complies with the bay' al-sarf principles which requires transactions to be on spot.
-Thereafter the investor will enter into a wa'ad or undertaking to enter into a contract of currency exchange based on the principle of bay' al-sarf at a future time.
+To illustrate how Wa'ad is used in structuring Islamic FX swap, lets take the same example as discussed previously.
+At the beginning of FX swap, the investor that has USD14.5 million can sell this USD to the bank on spot basis to obtain €.
+This complies to bay' al-sarf principles which requires transaction to be on spot.
+Thereafter the investor will enter into wa'ad or undertakes to enter into a contract of currency exchange based on the principle of bay al-sarf at a future time.
 The future exchange of currencies will be based on an exchange rate that is referred to today's rate.
 So at the future time, the investor will get back the USD without being exposed to the risks of currency fluctuation.